-Total equity increased \$10 billion or 9%, primarily reflecting earnings, net of dividends, and the issuance of common shares.
+Total equity increased \$12 billion or 10%, reflecting earnings, net of dividends, and the net issuance of common shares, limited recourse capital notes and preferred shares.

 Off-balance sheet arrangements

 In the normal course of business, we engage in a variety of financial transactions that, for accounting purposes, are not recorded on our Consolidated Balance Sheets.
 Off-balance sheet transactions are generally undertaken for risk, capital and funding management purposes which benefit us and our clients.
 These include transactions with structured entities and may also include the issuance of guarantees.
 These transactions give rise to, among other risks, varying degrees of market, credit, liquidity and funding risk, which are discussed in the Risk management section.